smcclatchy/inference-for-high-dimensional-data/_episodes/03-inference-for-highthroughput.md

 ## [1] 419
 ```

+> ## Discussion
-> ## Discussion: Turn to a partner and explain what you did and found in the
+> Turn to a partner and explain what you did and found in the previous two
-> previous two analyses.
+> analyses.
 What do you think the results mean?
-Next, share your
+Then, share your responses with
-> responses with the group.
+> the group through the collaborative document.
 >
 > > ## Solution
 > >